UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Framework

-Traditional VRM based data augmentation methods assume that the samples generated by the vicinity model share the same class so that the same class labels can be used for the newly generated data \cite{VRM_NIPS2000}.
-This approach does not consider the vicinity relation across examples of different classes.
-Recent methods in computer vision \cite{zhang2018mixup,MixMatch,Li2020DivideMix} relax this assumption and generate new images and their labels as simple \textit{linear interpolations}.
-However, as mentioned earlier, due to the discrete nature of texts, such linear interpolation methods have not been successful so far in NLP.
-The meaning of a sentence (\eg\, sentiment, word meanings) can change entirely even with minor variations in the original sentence.
+Due to discrete nature of texts, VRM based augmentation methods that are successful for images such as MixMatch \citep{MixMatch} that generates new samples and their labels as simple {linear interpolation}, have not been successful in NLP.
+The meaning of a sentence can change entirely even with minor variations in the original sentence.
 For example, consider the following example generated by our vicinity model.